 04 of 05

 Get Informed About the Sources of Your Yarn

 The key thing for you to understand is that organic cotton yarn might have some environmental benefits but that the source of that yarn could be more critical than the label "organic" depending on why you are seeking out this type of yarn.
 There are companies large and small that produce organic cotton yarn and they each have their own practices when it comes to farming, dyeing, labor, etc. If you can work with local fiber farmers who use organic practices and allow you to tour their farms then this would be an ideal situation.
 If you are truly concerned about your impact on the world then the best thing that you can do is to research the companies in-depth to get the best information available about the yarn that you purchase.
 This is true whether you are buying organic cotton yarn or any other type of yarn.
 You might want to look at sustainability practices, "fair trade" companies and pollution output at yarn factories in deciding what yarn you want to spend money on.Continue to 5 of 5 below.

 In addition to the ethics of the issue, here are some things that you might want to know about cotton yarn specifically for use in crochet:

 - Cotton isn't the only organic yarn option.
 You can find organic bamboo, for example, and even organic wool.
-Organic wool means that the sheep it comes from was fed organically using mostly a grazing method of eating.
+Organic wool means that the sheep it comes from were fed organically using mostly a grazing method of eating.

 - Organic yarn typically has a higher price than other yarn.
-Sometimes this is due to the non-toxic dye methods used to color the yarn but it's also just an industry standard for it to be pricier.
+Sometimes this is due to the non-toxic dye methods used to color the yarn, but it's also just an industry standard for it to be pricier.

 - Organic cotton yarn may be softer to the touch.
 In many cases, organic cotton yarn is softer than traditional cotton yarn, making it perfect for crocheting baby blankets and wearable items.